 Clause B: The Social Media Chair(s) write(s) the blog for Cabaret and updates the website.
-In addition, the Social Media Chair(s) assist(s) the Marketing Director in updating Facebook statuses and tweets.
+In addition, the Social Media Chair(s) assist(s) the Marketing Director in updating the twitter and instagram profiles.

 Clause C: The Graphic Designer spearheads the image and presence of Cabaret Theatre on the Internet to build audience and membership.

 Clause D: The Press Secretary organizes and distributes press releases for all main stage productions and special projects.
 Facilitates and organizes recruitment and outreach events that include but are not limited to the Involvement Fairs, tabling at campus events, and other events that increase Cabaret Theatre’s presence at Rutgers.
-Responsible for the maintenance and production of the Monthly E-News, which is sent to current and past Cabaret Theatre members, as well as taking the minutes and attendance at General Board meetings.
+Responsible for the maintenance and production of the regular newsletter which is sent to the Cabaret Theatre mailing list, as well as taking the minutes and attendance at General Board meetings.